-Economic pain from new COVID-19 restrictions will be uneven, following Washington governor Inslee’s order
+Economic pain from new COVID-19 restrictions will be uneven, after Washington governor Inslee’s order

 On Sunday, Gov. Jay Inslee ordered sweeping new rules for many business sectors as the state races to confront a COVID-19 caseload that is rising almost exponentially.

-Though less severe than last spring’s stay-at-home of restrictions, the second round is expected to deal a harsh economic blow to many sectors that have already suffered heavy losses and massive layoffs, and had been desperately eyeing the holiday season as a chance for some small recovery.
+Although less severe than last spring’s stay-at-home of restrictions, the second round is expected to deal a harsh economic blow to many sectors that have already suffered heavy losses and massive layoffs, and had been desperately eyeing the holiday season as a chance for some small recovery.

-In the state’s hospitality sector alone, “this devastating decision will lead to 100,000 or more jobs lost overnight,” predicted Anthony Anton, president of the Washington Hospitality Association, predicted in a statement Sunday about Inslee’s new directives.
+In the state’s hospitality sector alone, “this devastating decision will lead to 100,000 or more jobs lost overnight,” Anthony Anton, president of the Washington Hospitality Association, predicted in a statement Sunday about Inslee’s new directives.

-The state’s leisure and hospitality sector lost nearly 200,000 jobs–or more than half its pre-pandemic total–during the worst of the layoffs last spring, but has since regained around 100,000 of those, according to the state Employment Security Department (ESD).
+The state’s leisure and hospitality sector lost nearly 200,000 jobs — or more than half its pre-pandemic total — during the worst of the layoffs last spring, but it has since regained around 100,000 of those, according to the state Employment Security Department (ESD).

 Such predicted losses would compound the crisis in the state’s job market, which has recently seen a slump in job growth and is still beset by steady layoffs.
 As of last week, 271,436 Washingtonians, or around 7% of the state’s workforce, were collecting unemployment benefits, according to the ESD.

 Those losses have not been equally distributed.
-Many many office-based employers largely have avoided heavy layoffs by adopting a remote, work-from-home model.
+Many office-based employers largely have avoided heavy layoffs by adopting a remote, work-from-home model.
 Exhibit A is the state’s information sector, which includes tech firms, and which has lost only around 5,300 jobs during the pandemic, ESD data show.

-By contrast, many sectors that depend on in-person transactions, such as restaurants, hotels, and airlines, which have seen staggering losses and huge layoffs.
+By contrast, many sectors that depend on in-person transactions, such as restaurants, hotels and airlines, have seen staggering losses and huge layoffs.

 Inslee, acknowledging the additional hardship his new restrictions will cause, said he hopes to soften the blow with government aid.
 On Sunday, he announced a plan to distribute $50 million in federal funds to affected businesses and workers.

-But that’s a relatively modest relief package, especially compared to several federal pandemic relief programs, which brought the state more than $12 billion in forgivable small-business loans and more than $6.4 billion in enhanced unemployment benefits before they expired.
+But that’s a relatively modest relief package, especially compared with several federal pandemic-relief programs, which brought the state more than $12 billion in forgivable small-business loans and more than $6.4 billion in enhanced unemployment benefits before they expired.

 The $50 million Inslee proposed is “a drop in the bucket of what’s really needed,” said Thomas Gilbert, an associate professor of finance and business economics at the University of Washington Foster School of Business.

-Inslee also said the state was looking into other ways to help workers and employers–and also hinted that the state was considering ways to use state funds to replace those expired federal relief programs.
+Inslee also said the state was looking into other ways to help workers and employers — and also hinted that the state was considering ways to use state funds to replace those expired federal relief programs.

 But Inslee offered few specifics on how the state would fund that replacement relief and acknowledged that the state “would have to be very creative on how to finance it [given that] we already have a billion-dollar hole in our budget.”